matushorvath/vm8086/docs/notes.md

   no 8-bit splitting needed and much fewer conditions.
 - If we ever have macros, look at all the heavily used functions like read_b, inc_ip, modulo and try them as macros.

+- Use a second level table for decoding the group instructions e.g. exec_fn, args_fn, N           means call it directly second_level_table, -1, -1   means split away the MOD, go through a second level table The second level table would allow its own args_fn to handle instructions with strange parameter count

+- Avoid args_fn as much as possible, I think the whole locations concept is eating too much performance.
+  Wait for performance measurements first.

 Emulators
 =========